-You enter the memorial through a giant archway, and the main part of the memorial is a 12-meter-tall statue of a Soviet soldier holding a child and standing over a broken swastika.
+Enter the memorial through a giant archway and you'll see the main part of the memorial: a 12-meter-tall statue of a Soviet soldier holding a child and standing over a broken swastika.
 It was built between 1946 and 1949 and led by architect Yakov S. Belopolski.

 Enjoy the outdoors some more by embarking on a leisurely walk along the Landwehr Canal.

 Especially during the warm summer months, the canal is the best place to hang out with friends and watch the world go by.